“I got a spicy voicemail and even a couple of weeks after he was complaining that he couldn’t get rid of the smell” – on revenge against Fabian Delph”

 It’s a toss-up between Richard Dunne and Stiliyan Petrov and I’d probably go for both.
 Dunney was very under-rated as a defender by a lot of people, but you know how good he was when you play behind him.
 I always felt happier and more confident when he was in the team.

 I was at Stiliyan’s charity night last week in Birmingham and what a great guy.
 What a great player he was for Villa and what a fight he’s been through with the leukaemia.
 I’m still good friends with him now and he’s still held in high esteem at Villa Park and at Glasgow Celtic as well.

 Any funny memories from your time at Villa?

 A couple of months before the end of a season for some reason Fabian Delph emptied my toilet bag all over the floor.
 Fish oil tablets, hair gel and deodorant was just scattered everywhere.
 It was an attack from nowhere, and I eventually got to the bottom of it with some investigating and found out it was Fabian.
 I logged it in my black book.

 So, a couple of months later, he must have thought that the dust had settled, and we were playing away at Norwich on the Sunday and it was really hot weather.
 After training on the Saturday, I got a fish off the chef and stuck it underneath the seat of his brand-new Range Rover.

 He came back on the Monday and you can imagine what the fish had done after 48 hours in that hot weather.
 I got a spicy voicemail and even a couple of weeks after he was complaining that he couldn’t get rid of the smell.

-He started it, and you always tell kids that if you play with fire, you’ll get burnt.
+He started it, and as you always tell kids, if you play with fire, you’ll get burnt.